HannaEb/CV/README.md

 #### Being Adaptable

-Studying and working in five different countries and three different industries has greatly improved my flexibility and ability to quickly adapt to new situations.
-Especially while I was self-employed I regularly had to adapt to a new work environment and new people with different backgrounds.
-This skill was of great benefit at Makers Academy where I successfully worked on various projects with daily changing pair partners.
+Studying and working in different countries and industries has greatly improved my flexibility and ability to quickly adapt to new situations.
+Throughout my career I regularly had to adapt to a new work environment and new people with different backgrounds.
+This skill was also of great benefit at Makers Academy where I successfully worked on various projects with daily changing pair partners.

 #### Curiosity